RossLabCSU/LCD-Composer/README.md

 LCD-Composer is a ***l***ow-***c***omplexity ***d***omain ***compo***sition ***s***cann***er*** designed to identify simple or multifaceted low-complexity domains (LCDs) in protein sequences, described in ***(Cascarina et al. Nucleic Acids Research 2020) add link to reference when published***.

 LCD-Composer identifies LCDs by calculating the amino acid composition and linear dispersion of amino acids at each position in a protein sequence using a scanning window of defined size.
 For a full description of how the algorithm works (complete with graphical representations of algorithm workflow and extensive parameter testing), see the publication cited above.

+LCD-Composer runs on Python 3 and does not require any external dependencies.
+The latest version of Python can be downloaded from https://www.python.org/downloads/.

 <br/>
 ## Basic Usage
 $ python LCD-Composer.py Sequences_File Results_File [-a <amino_acids>] [-c <composition>] [-w window_size] [-d dispersion] [-i ignore_dispersion_threshold] [-v]